Thiago099/jsx-dom-builder/README.md

 ```

-every jsx code are dom builder elements and can use every capabilites of them
+every jsx code are dom builder elements and [here]([https://pages.github.com/](https://www.npmjs.com/package/@thiago-kaique/dom-builder)). is a page of how to use them

 ```js
 export default function Counter()